Zymplectic/Fabius/README.md

 - global error <1.7e-23 dominates for $x<0.02$
 - truncation error, error/fab(x) = DBL_EPSILON (2.22e-16) dominates for $0.02 < x < 0.5$

+## fabius.m and fabius_test.m
+- MATLAB implementation identical to fabiuslite.h

 # Additional remarks / notes for further research
 - tables of 11th order and 256 segments generate global error <1.5e-27
+- canonical extension outside the boundaries $0 < x < 1$ exists but is not implemented
 - the coefficients governed by the dyadic structure allows direct calculation of some coefficients.
 Perhaps one may directly calculate coefficients for arbitrary orders